 - "Short fingers, tall fingers" (Gillespie)

 - "The claw!"

+- Right hand slap

+- Hand on a table or other flat surface

 - "Water flick"

-- · Set at frog, set at tip

 PERPENDICULAR OR NO?

 - Works for perpendicular bows at the beginning - With advancing students, work toward "Smiley Face Bows" - Reduces sound gaps during direction changes - Helps keep a constant the sound at frog and tip